15 Daily Cleanroom Habits That Protect Your Process

 3. Wipe Down Surfaces Before and After Every Task

-Low‑lint, high‑absorbency wipes help remove particulates from benches, tools, and packaging.
+Low-lint, high-absorbency wipes remove particulates from benches, tools, and packaging.
+Always wipe in one direction — never back-and-forth — to avoid redistributing particles across the cleaned surface.

 Shop Cleanroom Wipes